the-suri-project/suri-docs-old/docs/en/roadmap.md

 Moreover, during this phase we will be developing the on-chain program, the different SDKs to interact with it, a UI to manage the suris, etc. and we also be growing our community.

-## Phase 2 - The SURI protocol
+## Phase 2 - The SUNS protocol

-When the second phase starts, we will release the SDKs, the on-chain program, etc. as open source projects on Github as well as this [documentation](https://github.com/treviware/suri-docs) is now.
+When the second phase starts, we will release the SDKs, the on-chain program, etc. as open source projects on GitHub as well as this [documentation](https://github.com/treviware/suri-docs) is now.

 People will be using and testing each part of the code, so we will be able to fix any bugs that appear at that moment